Portknockie: Green Castle Fort

 Another historical site within the village is the Green Castle, which is located on a coastal promontory.

 This ancient coastal fort was revealed to date from 1000 BC and was inhabited until 1000 AD.
 The castle foundations can be seen, although now covered in grass.

+Fishing

+Reporting on all the fishing ports in the Buckie District (Cullen, Portknockie,Findochty,Portessie,Buckie and Portgordon) the Annual Report of the Fishery Board for 1913 states that "The majority of the fishermen were employed exclusively at herring fishing for the greater part of the year at the various centres in Scotland, England and Ireland, and enjoyed a year of exceptional prosperity.
+Line fishing, which is prosecuted by the older fishermen, was less successful than during the previous year".